lspdv/orbit-components/src/Icon/README.md

 # Icon
-To implement Icon component into your project you'll need to check your icon in the [list of all icons](../icons/icons.md) (*if you don't know the name*) and add an import of the icon name you want to use e.g.:
+To implement Icon component into your project you need to know its name.
+You can find it in [the list of all icons](../icons/icons.md).
+Then just add an import of the icon:
 ```jsx
 import Airplane from "@kiwicom/orbit-components/lib/icons/Airplane";
 ```